Unless you know this will never happen to you and your family, never - ever be without at least a private hospital plan!

 Taking out a loan to pay back family members who may (or may not) help you financially, is complicated thing to do from a hospital bed!
 And the cost of borrowing money is huge.

 A medical aid allows you to look after your family and focus on early treatments as opposed to waiting until someone is really sick.

-And potential misfortune for you, will not wait for NHI to happen!
+And any potential medical misfortune that may happen to you, will not wait for the NHI to be in place!

 You still have to pay premiums, but can’t claim.
 And that can be for up to 12-months!